jtljac/printer-pi-gpio/README.md

 UART Bus for connecting klipper directly to a control board via serial.
 The UART bus also has 2 pins for 5V, which depending on your control board can power the Pi (In my case, the [SKR-Pico](https://github.com/bigtreetech/SKR-Pico) supports this).
 This can be enabled using the `UART Power Enable` jumper.

-Reverse current protection on both power inputs, also doubling as Power Or-ing, allowing both power inputs to be used together safely.
+Reverse current protection on both power inputs, also doubling as Power Or-ing, allowing both power inputs to be powered simultaniously safely.

 LED indicators on each power input to indicate when each one is powered.